microprediction/microprediction/README.md

 [stuff I've written](https://github.com/microprediction/home).

 I'm dynamic and fascinating.
-Not really but I run a slack channel for those interested in collective open-source time-series, covariance prediction, optimization and things enabling collective microprediction.
+Not really but I run a slack channel for those interested in time-series, covariance prediction, optimization and other things enabling semi-autonomous collective microprediction.
 You're [invited](https://microprediction.github.io/microprediction/slack.html) to that and weekly informal Google meets on Fridays noon EST - see the slack.
 If the Slack invite requires an email domain, it has expired so DM [me](https://www.linkedin.com/in/petercotton/) on Linked-In